MaureenMOguche/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#This is a readme for the shell Redirections tasks
+# This is a README for the Shell Redirections Directory

+This directory contains several scripts that perform different functions.
+Here is a description of what each script does.

 * 0-hello_world is a script that prints "Hello, World"
 * 1-confused_smiley is  a script that displays a confused smiley "(Ôo)'